jadry92/BlogNotes/docs/_posts/notes/2019-09-07-Regular-Expretions.md

 category: Notes
 ---

-"REGEX or Regular Expressions are the key tool that all Developer shoud have in theri pokect" .
+"Regular Expressions are the key tools that all Developer should have in their pocket", it's the phrase with the teacher Alberto Alcocer repat constantly in the course in Platzi.

+A Regex (Regular Expression) is a patter which is possible to filter strings without using a lot of resources.
+Example:.

 ```
 . -> whatever ca racter